ktaylor63/southeast/site/content/news/service-announces-public-hearings-on-proposal-to-delist-louisiana-black-bear.md

 ---
-title: Service announces public hearings on proposal to delist Louisiana black bear
+title: 'Service announces public hearings on proposal to delist Louisiana black bear'
 date: '2015-06-12'
 hero:
     name: louisiana-black-bear.jpg
     alt: 'A Louisiana black bear standing in a grassy clearing'
     caption: 'Louisiana black bear.
 Credit: Pam McIlhenny, used with permission.'
 tags:
-  - Lafayette
-  - Louisiana Black Bear
-  - Recovery
     - Delist
     - Louisiana
+    - 'Louisiana Black Bear'
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
+    - Recovery
+updated: 'May 7th, 2018'
 ---

 The U.S. Fish and Wildlife Service is holding two public hearings in Louisiana to give the public opportunities to comment on its May 21, proposal to delist the [Louisiana black bear](/wildlife/mammals/louisiana-black-bear/).

 The Service is seeking comments regarding biological data, relevant data concerning any threats, and the extent of federal and state protection and management that would be provided to the bear as a delisted species.
 Other requested comments concern current or planned activities that may impact or benefit the bear.

 The first public hearing will be held in Tallulah on June 23, 2015, from 7:00 to 9:00 p.m.
 (Central Time) at the Tallulah Community Center, 800 North Beech Street, Tallulah, Louisiana, 71282.